KlemenVovk/ids-tutoring/docs/session3.md

 We need to define a container that will perform the above steps.
 A container is defined by a `Dockerfile` (a nice cheatsheet for everything Docker is available [here](https://dockerlabs.collabnix.com/docker/cheatsheet/)).
 From the Dockerfile you can build container images.
 You can then use these images to launch a container.

 Let's tackle step 1.
 We need to find a base container image.
 We need an OS with Python.
-If we search [Docker Hub](https://hub.docker.com/) (a repository of container images) for Python we find the [offical Python container image](https://hub.docker.com/_/python)
+If we search [Docker Hub](https://hub.docker.com/) (a repository of container images) for Python we find the [official Python container image](https://hub.docker.com/_/python)

 ![Python on Docker Hub](img/pythonhub.png)